Our time at Vogel has come finally come to a close. Leaving Vogel was full of mixed feelings.

 As mentioned in previous posts, when we travel we use two way radios.
 Chris drives the Ram with the camper in tow, and I drive my old Chevy that Chris uses for a work truck with his small utility trailer in tow.
 I led the way to warn of any obstructions, sharp curves, or steep grade ahead.

 This all went remarkably well.
 It was a clear, sunny day with a gentle breeze but no strong cross winds.
 We chose our timing and route based on avoiding traffic and it went to plan.
-Until we got about 100 years from our destination, that is.
+Until we got about 100 yards from our destination, that is.

 The road to the maintenance complex at Black Rock is a mostly gravel road about 300 yards long.
 Being ahead of Chris, I pulled into the complex first and breathed a sigh of relief and allowed the excitement of setting up at our new home to set in.
 Then Chris, still coming up the road behind me, came over the radio, “I’m stuck.”